 You can also opt for a Next Day service if you book Parcelforce 24 Large or use the slightly cheaper Parcelforce 48 Large option.
 Parcelforce Large is available to book from £29.99 + VAT.

 For those items that exceed the Parcelforce dimensions or weight limit, then DX Freight and Tuffnells can cater for items that need to be sent on a pallet or that are awkwardly shaped.
 You can send car parts for less with these specialist couriers from as little as £19.29 + VAT with DX Freight.
 It is worth noting that these services are not two-man so you must be able and willing to potentially help the driver load and unload your heavy goods into the collection vehicle.
+You can also use Parcel Monkey to send longer parcels too.

-Parcel Monkey have great value large parcel delivery services for sending big or heavy goods, as long as you package your items correctly.
+Parcel Monkey has great value large parcel delivery services for sending big or heavy goods, as long as you package your items correctly.
 Over the years we have helped many of our customers send;

 Remember your car part will be transported through a courier network which will involve being put in a van or lorry with other heavy items, processed through central depot points and the automated machinery involved there and then again back out.